Test Anxiety

 What is Test Anxiety?

-The biological components are hormonal and chemical changes in the body.
-This causes many physical symptoms such as nausea and rapid heartbeat.
+The biological components are hormonal and chemical changes in the body which cause many physical symptoms such as nausea and rapid heartbeat.
 The common behavioral response is avoidance.

-1. Procrastination for many is part of the avoidance.
-Then you cram for a test.
-The human brain cannot handle that much information at one time and can lead to feeling overwhelmed.
-This can create even more anxiety and a vicious cycle develops.
+For many, procrastination is part of the avoidance.
+Then, you cram for a test.
+The human brain cannot handle that much information at once, which leads to being overwhelmed.
+This can create even more anxiety, and a vicious cycle develops.

 Ex: “My test is not until Friday so I have plenty of time to study… Oh, no my test is tomorrow, I only have 30 minutes to study.”